-In a perfect world, these children would be removed from their home and adopted by caring adults who would give them the stability they need.
+In a perfect world, these children would be removed from their homes and adopted by caring adults who would give them the needed stability.
 However, we don’t live in a perfect world.
 That is not to say that this never happens.

-One out of every 25 families in the United States have adopted a child, according to the Adoption Network and while only about two percent of Americans have adopted, more than a third have considered adopting a child.
+According to the Adoption Network, one out of every 25 families in the United States has adopted a child.
+While only about two percent of Americans have adopted, more than a third have considered adopting a child.
 About 140,000 children are adopted each year.
-Currently, in the state of Michigan, 3,000 children are waiting to be adopted.
+Currently, 3,000 children are waiting to be adopted in the state of Michigan.

-There are several ways in which a child can be adopted.
-Direct adoption, international adoption, step-parent adoption and foster to adopt.
-There are also several types of adoption: closed, semi-open and open.
+There are several ways in which a child can be adopted: immediate adoption, international adoption, step-parent adoption, and foster to adopt.
+There are also several types of adoption: closed, semi-open, and open.

-A closed adoption means the adoptive parents and the birth parents share little to no contact with each other.
-In many cases they have no information about the one another at all.
-If this is the case, it often means the birth records are sealed.
+A closed adoption means the adoptive parents and the birth parents share little to no contact.
+In many cases, they have no information about one another at all.
+If this is the case, birth records are often sealed.
 Birth parents are still able to choose an adoptive family for placement.
 Closed adoptions are easier to preserve if the birth parents use an adoption agency.

 Semi-closed adoptions are similar in many ways to open adoptions.
-Instead of openly sharing information, however, the information is passed between an intermediary - usually an adoption agency.
+However, instead of openly sharing information, the data is passed between an intermediary - an adoption agency.
 This can include mailing letters and photos between the adoptive and birth families.
 Semi-open allows for some confidentiality while also allowing both parties to get to know each other.
 Semi-open adoptions can become open adoptions in the future if both parties agree.

-An open adoption means there will be ongoing and meaningful contact between the adoptive and birth families after placement.
+Open adoption means ongoing and meaningful contact between the adoptive and birth families after placement.
 Open adoptions account for 60-70 percent of adoptions in the United States.
-Agencies are quick to state that no two open adoptions are alike, but many open adoptions include the sharing of personal information such as names, phone numbers and email addresses as well as visits both before and after the adoption.
-It largely depends on what both the adoptive and birth families have agreed to.
+Agencies are quick to state that no two open adoptions are alike.
+Still, many open adoptions include sharing personal information such as names, phone numbers, and email addresses, as well as visits before and after the adoption.
+It largely depends on what the adoptive and birth families have agreed to.

-Not only are there different types of adoptions there are also several avenues in which someone can adopt a child.
-Direct placement adoption or independent or private adoption occurs when the birth mother chooses adoptive parents and following the birth of the child the adoptive parents receive immediate placement of the child.
+There are different types of adoptions and several avenues in which someone can adopt a child.
+Direct placement adoption or independent or private adoption occurs when the birth mother chooses adoptive parents.
+Following the child's birth, the adoptive parents receive immediate placement of the child.

-International adoption is when parents adopt a child from another country and through legal means brings the child to live with them permanently.
+International adoption is when parents adopt a child from another country and, through legal means, bring the child to live with them permanently.

-Stepparent adoption, also known as second parent adoption, occurs when a stepparent agrees to be the legal guardian of his or her spouse’s child.
+Stepparent adoption, also known as second-parent adoption, occurs when a stepparent agrees to be the legal guardian of their spouse’s child.

-Foster to adopt is when a child who has been placed in foster care is then adopted by another family.
-Of the 248,669 children who exited the foster care system in 2019, 26 percent (approximately 64,654) were adopted, according to U.S. Department of Health and Human Services.
+Foster to adopt is when another family then adopts a child who has been placed in foster care.
+Of the 248,669 children who exited the foster care system in 2019, 26 percent (approximately 64,654) were adopted, according to the U.S. Department of Health and Human Services.

 Foster adoption begins when a child is placed in the Foster Care System.
-There are many reasons why children are removed from their home, but the three most common reasons are neglect, physical abuse and sexual abuse.
-In 2020, there were 424,000 youth in the foster care system nationwide.
+There are many reasons why children are removed from their homes, but the three most common reasons are neglect, physical abuse, and sexual abuse.
+In 2020, there was 424,000 youth in the foster care system nationwide.
 Of that number, 13,000 were in Michigan.

 Willing to work with the child's birth parents.